fivetran/terraform-provider-fivetran/docs/data-sources/connector.md

 	- Service `twilio`: Whether to sync all accounts or specific accounts.
 	- Service `twitter`: Whether to sync all accounts or specific accounts.
 Default value: `AllAccounts`.
 	- Service `twitter_ads`: Whether to sync all accounts or specific accounts.
+	- Service `walmart_dsp`: Whether to sync all accounts or specific accounts.
 	- Service `yahoo_gemini`: Whether to sync all accounts or specific accounts.
 Default value: `SpecificAccounts`.
 	- Service `zuora`: Select `Zuora Billing` to sync exclusively Zuora Billing related records.
 Choose `Zuora Revenue` for syncing only Zuora Revenue reports.
 If both Zuora Billing records and Zuora Revenue reports are to be synced, opt for `Both`.
 	- Service `zuora_sandbox`: Select `Zuora Billing` to sync exclusively Zuora Billing related records.
 Choose `Zuora Revenue` for syncing only Zuora Revenue reports.
 If both Zuora Billing records and Zuora Revenue reports are to be synced, opt for `Both`.